-Adventure Time is a show FILLED with jerks.
 Their levels of jerkassery range from "completely evil jerkass" to "sympathetic Jerkass Woobie."
-The most obvious in the latter category are Magic Man, Xergiok, and the Tree Witch.
+The most obvious in the former category are Magic Man, Xergiok, and the Tree Witch.
 Magic Man inflicts Body Horror galore on innocent people and turns a bird inside-out, Xergiok spends most of his time SPANKING his subjects, and the Tree Witch actually tries to suck the protagonist Jake into her ass.
 (Makes Just as Much Sense in Context).
 The Ice King and Lemongrab are very sympathetic characters thanks to their mental/emotional problems, but they're still jerks.
 The Ice King is senile and actually a decent guy, but seriously; he NEEDS to stop kidnapping princesses.
 That's just impolite.
 And Lemongrab isn't evil—just maladjusted, but he doesn't empathize with people easily, and he sends everybody to the dungeon for a million years.

-The titular Allen in Allen Gregory is heavy on this.
+Allen Gregory: The titular Allen is heavy on this.
 He displays narcissism in spades, disregards his sister's emotions and well being, puts his needs and wants ahead of others, and completely disrespects his father's life partner for no apparent reason.
 Allen is only a 7 year old boy!
 It also doesn't help that Allen's father displays the exact same behavior to his life partner and his daughter.
 Because he is the main protagonist, this lead to Designated Hero.

-In American Dad!, Stan Smith is a huge jerkass right from the get-go.
-Among Stan's crueler schemes include framing his wife for murder so she wouldn't tell him "I told you so", concocting an elaborate revenge plan against a car salesman, which results in the family almost going broke (and Haley being forced into prostitution to get money for them) and evicting the entirety of the neighborhood so they wouldn't make fun of him.
+Stan Smith is a huge jerkass right from the get-go.
+Among Stan's crueler schemes include framing his wife for murder so she wouldn't tell him "I told you so", concocting an elaborate revenge plan against a car salesman, which results in the family almost going broke (and Hayley being forced into prostitution to get money for them) and evicting the entirety of the neighborhood so they wouldn't make fun of him.

 Many one-off villains were huge jerks, so the Warners, Slappy Squirrel, and the writers could do whatever they wanted without being or feeling like the villains.
 Daniel Boone in "Branimaniacs" goes to Wile E Coyote lengths to evict Slappy from her tree in order to cut it down for the front door of a log cabin.
 "Daniel Boone was a great big jerk, yeees, a stupid jeeerk!
 He had another dumb plan that more than likely wouldn't work."

-Sterling Archer from Archer is a perfect example of this, as he is completely unrepentant, self-centered and rude to every other character on the show.
+Sterling Archer is a perfect example of this, as he is completely unrepentant, self-centered and rude to every other character on the show.

 Mallory (after an elevator audibly crashes): How's that for bread and roses?